Ducks, Newburyport: Writing and publication

 Most of the novel comprises a long sentence, broken in clauses and separated by commas and semi-colons.
 It uses "the fact that" as the phrase beginning many of these clauses.

 The novel was published by Galley Beggar Press in Norwich, England after it was rejected by Ellmann's regular publisher, Bloomsbury.
 The North American publishing rights were bought by the Windsor, Canada-based publisher Biblioasis.

 Reception

-The novel has been widely critically acclaimed with some criticism, particularly of the length and difficulty of its prose style.
 A critic writing for Kirkus Reviews said the book was an example of "literary experimentation that, while surely innovative, could have made its point in a quarter the space", and compared it with Ulysses for its size and word association games.
 Katy Waldman, writing for The New Yorker, called it an encyclopedic novel, a concept popularized by Edward Mendelson, as it renders "full range of knowledge and beliefs of a national culture".
 Nick Major, for The Herald, said that he enjoyed the novel but could not tell what it was about, or decide whether "it's a masterpiece or a terrible splurge of fearful polemic and word association".
 A review in Publishers Weekly called the novel a monologue that "confronts the currents of contemporary America" and summed it up as "undoubtedly brilliant".